benjaminion/upgrading-ethereum-book/src/book.md

 I'm now working on [Part 2: Technical Overview](/part2) which wraps a first, hopefully more accessible, layer around the Annotated Spec.
 Again, I'm writing this backwards, starting with the protocol's [Building Blocks](/part2/building_blocks) and its [Incentive Mechanisms](/part2/incentives) and working forwards towards a higher level narrative of how it all fits together.
 The current focus is on the [Consensus](/part2/consensus) chapter.

-Meanwhile, I might get round to making it prettier, ensuring it is accessible and mobile-friendly, adding search, navigation and other rich information, PDF versions, maybe NFTs... who knows?

 **Warning:** until Edition 1.0 is out, anything may change.
 I'll try not to change URLs and anchors in the Annotated Spec part, but no promises.
 Anything else, including entire chapters and sections, should be considered unstable.

 ## What to expect